Introducing the Chicago, Burlington & Quincy Railroad 1849 - 1970

-The "Burlington" enters Denver from Lincoln, KS., in the North, on a line that was first built in 1882 from Burlington, Iowa.
+The "Burlington" enters Denver from Lincoln, NE., from the northeast, on a line that was completed to Denver in 1882, originating in Burlington, Iowa, in 1855.
 It also runs trains from the South via the Joint line with AT&SF.
 The earliest predecessor of the CB&Q was the Aurora Branch Railroad, chartered on February 12, 1849 to build a line from Aurora, Illinois, to a connection with the forerunner of the Chicago & North Western Railroad at Turner Junction, West Chicago.
 On February 14, 1855, it was renamed the Chicago, Burlington & Quincy Railroad (CB&Q).
 That same year, a railroad was opened between Galesburg and the east bank of the Mississippi River, opposite Burlington, Iowa; a year later, a string of railroads, including the CB&Q, linked Chicago with Quincy, Illinois, via Galesburg.
 By 1865, the CB&Q had acquired all these lines and built its own line from Aurora to Chicago.
 On July 1, 1901, Northern Pacific Railway (NP) and the Great Northern Railway (GN) purchased 97% of its stock but it took another 69 years to achieve the Burlington Northern merger.
 Meanwhile, in January 1909, the CB&Q acquired control of the Colorado & Southern Railway (C&S) gaining a route from Denver to the Gulf of Mexico at Galveston, Texas, and a route from Denver north into Wyoming.
 CB&Q extended a line down from Billings, Montana, to meet the C&S in 1914.

 C olorado Railroad Museum.
 September 21, 2016. ©